codebasedlearning/python_course/0x04/README.md

 > Python is well known for its ability to quickly write scripts and proof of concepts.
 Today we are going to practise both, by building a quick solution to a problem (puzzle) and then doing a proper refactoring of it.

+> As well as the fun part, there is also a very practical side.
+Many companies use coding challenges as part of the application process for software developers; you are given a limited amount of time to find and present a solution to a specific problem.
+We also have such a situation at the well-known "Grosse Prog".

+## Inspiration

+### Advent of Code

+The first puzzles presented are inspired by those from [Advent of Code](https://adventofcode.com) For scientific purposes, I have used only the basic concept and included self-generated data specific to the task to avoid any legal issues.

+For more information and to enjoy the engaging story, please visit the website and register for next Christmas!
+Finally, I would like to thank Eric Wastl, who invented and organized 'Advent of Code.'

+### LeetCode

+LeetCode is an online platform for improving coding skills, preparing for technical interviews, and solving algorithm and data structure problems.
+A sample list of questions can be found here [Top Interview 150](https://leetcode.com/studyplan/top-interview-150).

 ## Puzzle Structure